Introduction on how to Move WordPress Site To New Domain

 Don’t hesitate to reach out to your host provider if you encounter technical issues.

-2. Fix Broken Links
+2. Fix Broken Links When You Move WordPress Site To New Domain

 Broken links hurt SEO.
 You should avoid them.
 Chances are your old website is packed with lots of broken links.
 Even if the links are healthy, a link or two might have broken during the migration.
-Either way, it makes a whole lot of sense to check fix broken links in the newly migrated site.
+Either way, it makes a whole lot of sense to check and fix broken links in the newly migrated site.

 To start with, enter your URL in this online broken link checker tool.
-Next, click on the “find broken links now” button.
+Next, press on the “find broken links now” button.
 When you do, you’d see a curated list of outbound links that need to be fixed.

 Get them fixed with Velvet Blues Update URLs.
 This plugin does a great job of fixing your broken links